Tom Brady Could Be Fined for His Actions During Last Week's Game

 The roughing-the-passer penalty called when Tom Brady was sacked during Sunday's game between the Tampa Bay Buccaneers and the Atlanta Falcons caused an uproar in the NFL community.
 When watching the play, some fans pointed out that Brady attempted to kick Falcons player Grady Jarrett after being sacked by him.
-This has led to the NFL looking into the play, and the Buccaneers quarterback could be fined for the apparent kick, according to the Associated Press (per ESPN).
+This has led to the NFL looking into the play, and according to ESPN, Brady has been fined $11,139 for attempting to kick Jarrett on a sack in the Buccaneers' 21-15 victory over the Falcons.

-If Brady is fined, he would have to pay the NFL $10,500 since it is his first offense.
-A second offense would cost Brady $15,000.
+The NFL informed Brady of the fine on Friday.
+This isn't the first time Brady has been fined for the offense as he attempted to kick former Baltimore Ravens star Ed Reed in 2013 and was fined $10,000.
 Earlier this week, Jarrett appeared on the radio station 680 The Fan in Atlanta, and while he didn't talk about the kick, he revealed that he was surprised to be penalized for roughing the passes since he believes he did everything right.

 If I were Tom Brady I’d be embarrassed by this roughing the passer call but I’d be humiliated that everyone has now seen slo-mo footage of me whiffing while attempting to kick a man in the junk for tackling me during a game of tackle football.— Jason Kander (@JasonKander) October 10, 2022